rayandasoriya/rayandasoriya/README.md

 <h1 align="center">Hi there 👋</h1>

 I am <b>Rayan Dasoriya</b>, a Software Developer 💻 at IBM working on the technical infrastructure 🛠 part for the team.
-I am responsible for writing automation scripts, managing the production Kubernetes cluster, and enable a CI/CD pipeline.
+I am responsible for writing automation scripts, managing the production Kubernetes/Openshift cluster, and enable a CI/CD pipeline.
 Python, Go and shell scripts are my go-to programming languages.
 Some of the software tools include Kubernetes, Docker, Travis, Ansible, Istio, and Openshift.
 I also completed [#100DaysOfCode challenge](https://github.com/rayandasoriya/100DaysOfCode).

 💬 Always eager to learn and adapt to new technology!